qteatime/kate/_sources/design/kernel/K0001-capabilities.rst.txt

 Kate's approach to capability management is derived from the work in Crochet, but also inspired by capability management in mobile OSs and web browsers.
-We want to shif the burden, as much as possible, to cartridge authors and store administrators, rather than cartridge users.
+We want to shift the burden, as much as possible, to cartridge authors and catalog administrators, rather than cartridge users.
 This way we can leave users in charge of deciding the amount of risk they're comfortable with taking.

 To that end Kate makes the following choices: